Simon-CR/qbittorrent-wireguard-pmp/README.md

 ## Important: Why the 1-Minute Interval?

 ProtonVPN's port forwarding requires a persistent loop to keep the port open.
 If the loop process stops, the port will close after 60 seconds.
-This is why the cron job and service are designed to run the sync script every minute (cron) or every 30 seconds (service).
+This is why the cron job and service are designed to run the sync script every minute (cron) or roughly every 45 seconds (service).

 > "Port forwarding is now activated.
 Note that closing your terminal window will terminate the loop process.
 You will need to re-run this loop script each time you want to start a new port forwarding session or the port will only stay open for 60 seconds." — ProtonVPN Docs